adlnet/xapi-profiles/xapi-profiles-structure.md

 `@type` | `Pattern`
 `primary` | *Optional*.
 Boolean.
 Default false.
 Only primary patterns are checked for matching sequences of statements.
-`inScheme` | The IRI of the specific profile version currently being described `prefLabel` | A language map of descriptive names for the pattern `definition` | A language map of descriptions of the purpose and usage of the pattern `deprecated` | *Optional*.
+`inScheme` | The IRI of the specific profile version currently being described `prefLabel` | *Optional*.
+A language map of descriptive names for the pattern `definition` | *Optional*.
+A language map of descriptions of the purpose and usage of the pattern `deprecated` | *Optional*.
 A boolean.
 If true, this pattern is deprecated.
 `alternates` | *Optional*.
 A two-or-more length array of pattern or statement template identifiers.
 An alternates pattern matches if any member of the array matches
 `optional` | *Optional*.
 A single pattern or statement template identifier.
 An optional pattern matches if the identified thing matches once, or is not present at all